 b Pressure of distribution network at street.

-c Includes losses due to friction, water meter, valves and backflow prevention
+c Includes losses due to pipe friction, water meter, valves and backflow prevention.

 d Measure of the pressure required to pump to the top of the building.
 Excluding losses.

 We modeled two inch polyvinyl chloride (PVC) pipe for both the main vertical and zone risers.
 One inch PVC pipe was modeled for floor mains.
 One inch and 0.5 inch crosslinked polyethylene (PEX) pipe was specified for in-unit main and distribution piping, respectively.
 Mainline pipe was sized based on the expected peak flowrate and a maximum flow velocity of 1.5 m/sec (5 ft/sec).
 Greater flow velocities increase friction losses and can lead to undesirable pipe noise (Steele 2003).
 Peak flowrate for all water and wastewater categories, in gpm, was estimated assuming that 15 percent of building water use occurs during a one hour period when people are waking up and getting ready for the day (Omaghomi et al. 2016).
 In-unit pipe size was based on standard pipe dimensions used in domestic high-rise buildings (Beveridge 2007).
-Table 2-18 presents unit weights used to estimate material requirements for the LCI.
+Table 2-20 presents unit weights used to estimate material requirements for the LCI.